 Use the same followup process when a targeting plan has been implemented.

 B. Timeframes for Action.--Regulations provide for a 45-day period for the followup actions in subsection A from the date the information items are received from the supplying agency.
 This is a maximum time period and does not preclude setting shorter timeframes for acting on information items from a particular data source.
+The 45-day period begins when the State central unit receives the IEVS information, not when an eligibility case worker receives an item for processing.

 Additionally, provision is made for delayed action on not more than 20 percent of the cases being followed up when collateral verification is not received within the 45-day period.
 However, such delays may not be indefinite.
 Follow up earlier requests timely and delay no cases beyond the next case action, or scheduled redetermination.